 In the 1930s, Jesus chose a humble Polish nun, St. Maria Faustina Kowalska, to receive private revelations concerning Divine Mercy that were recorded in her Diary.
-Bl.
-John Paul explains:
+Pope Saint John Paul II explains:

 This was precisely the time when those ideologies of evil, nazism and communism, were taking shape.
 Sister Faustina became the herald of the one message capable of off-setting the evil of those ideologies, that fact that God is mercy—the truth of the merciful Christ.
 And for this reason, when I was called to the See of Peter, I felt impelled to pass on those experiences of a fellow Pole that deserve a place in the treasury of the universal Church.

 ~ Pope Saint John Paul II, Memory and Identity (2005)